r-martins/woocommerce-rmpagseguro/README.md

 ## Installation ##

 * Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
-* Activate the plugin;
+* Activate the plugin (Módulo PagSeguro - Ricardo Martins (com descontos);
-* Navigate to WooCommerce -> Settings -> Payment Gateways, choose PagSeguro and fill in your PagSeguro Email and Token.
+* Navigate to WooCommerce -> Settings -> Payment Gateways, choose PagSeguro and fill in your PagSeguro Email, Token and App Key.
+* To get your app key, authorize your store [here](https://r-martins.github.io/PagSeguro-Magento-Transparente/woocommerce/wizard.html).

 ### Instalação e configuração em Português: ###